Mohanlal

 Mohanlal made his acting debut at age 18 in the Malayalam film Thiranottam in 1978, but the film was delayed in its release for 25 years due to censorship issues.
 His screen debut was in the 1980 romance film Manjil Virinja Pookkal, in which he played the antagonist.
 He continued to do villainous roles and rose to secondary lead roles in the following years.
 By the mid-1980s, he established himself as a bankable leading actor and attained stardom after starring in several successful films in 1986; the crime drama Rajavinte Makan released that year heightened his stardom.
-Mohanlal prefers to work in Malayalam films, but he has also appeared in some of Hindi, Tamil, Telugu and Kannada films.
+Mohanlal prefers to work in Malayalam films, but he has also appeared in other language films.
 Some of his best known non-Malayalam films include the Tamil political drama Iruvar (1997), the Hindi crime drama Company (2002) and the Telugu film Janatha Garage (2016).

 Mohanlal has won five National Film Awards—two Best Actor, a Special Jury Mention and a Special Jury Award for acting, and an award for Best Feature Film (as producer), also nine Kerala State Film Awards and Filmfare Awards South and numerous other accolades.
 He received honorary doctorates from Sree Sankaracharya University of Sanskrit in 2010 and the University of Calicut in 2018.

 Mohanlal is also known for his philanthropic endeavours.
-He founded the ViswaSanthi Foundation, a non-profit charitable organization that was started to create and deliver high-impact and focused programs to the underprivileged sections of society in the areas of Healthcare and Education.
+He founded the ViswaSanthi Foundation, a non-profit charitable organisation, to create and deliver high-impact and focused programmes to the underprivileged sections of society in the areas of healthcare and education.

 Early life

-Mohanlal Viswanathan was born in the village of Elanthoor in the Pathanamthitta district, Kerala on 21 May 1960.
+Mohanlal Viswanathan was born in the village of Elanthoor, Kollam district (present-day Pathanamthitta district), Kerala on 21 May 1960.
 He is the youngest child of Viswanathan Nair, a former bureaucrat and Law Secretary with the Kerala government, and Santhakumari.
-He had an elder brother named Pyarelal (died in 2000, during a military exercise).
-Mohanlal was named by his maternal uncle Gopinathan Nair, who initially decided to name him Roshanlal before choosing "Mohanlal".
-However, his father avoided giving him their surname.
-His father was adamant that he should not bear their caste name (Nair) as surname which they all had.
+He had an elder brother named Pyarelal (died in 2000, due to heart related issues).
+Director B. Unnikrishnan is a close maternal relative of Mohanlal.

 Mohanlal grew up in Mudavanmugal at his paternal home in Thiruvananthapuram.
 He studied at Government Model Boys Higher Secondary School, Thiruvananthapuram and graduated with a Bachelor of Commerce degree from Mahatma Gandhi College, Thiruvananthapuram.
 Mohanlal's first role was as a sixth grader for a stage play called Computer Boy, in which he played a ninety-year-old man.

 During 1977 and 1978 he was the Kerala state wrestling champion.

+Mohanlal was named by his maternal uncle Gopinathan Nair, who initially decided to name him Roshanlal before choosing "Mohanlal".
+However, his father avoided giving him their surname.
+His father was adamant that he should not bear their caste name (Nair) as surname which they all had.